 SERC Scholars Program

-Join a community of undergraduates, graduate students, postdoctoral researchers, and faculty, and help advance the MIT Schwarzman College of Computing cross-cutting initiative on Social and Ethical Responsibilities of Computing.
+A community of undergraduates, graduate students, postdoctoral researchers, and faculty helping to advance the MIT Schwarzman College of Computing cross-cutting initiative on Social and Ethical Responsibilities of Computing.

 What do SERC Scholars do?